Moonrise over West Kennet Avenue, Avebury

 I mean here they were, an ocean away from home, in one of the most fascinating spots on Earth, and all they could talk about were people back on the island.
 If I’d actually have felt myself becoming a Long Islander, I would likely have attached weights and chains to my ankles and have waded out into the Atlantic.

 But it was easy to lose myself in the Red Lion.
-The night before there was absinthe, I was too jet lagged to be hungover, and it’s possible I hadn’t slept much.
-I knew something had happened last night, out there within the circle, something beyond words.
-It was the howl of the wind with syllables swirling about within, it was songs long forgotten being sung once more.
+Hecate was a bit green in the gills from over indulging in absinthe the night before, I was too jet lagged to be hungover, and it’s possible we hadn’t slept much.
+I knew something had happened last night, something beyond words.
+It wasn’t sex, because if there had been sex I wouldn’t have told you, gentle reader.
+I’m a gentleman.
+We had sat on the Ring Stone out in the circle, close to midnight, as countless lovers have over the centuries.
+Neither of us could remember exactly what was said, and I’m not even sure it was language.
+It was the howl of the wind with words swirling about within, it was songs long forgotten being sung once more.
 There were no stars, just ominous clouds racing overhead and the whole landscape seemed to be alive.
-No streetlights, no lights from distance cities … just the stones, the ominous height of the henge hemming us in and time stood motherfucking still.
+No streetlights, no lights from distance cities … just the stones, the ominous height of the henge hemming us in and each other, and time stood motherfucking still.

-The next morning I awoke to snow.
-It was just myself and two photographers in the circles, plus a mother, daughter and her two little children sledding into the ditch that surrounds the site.
+The next morning we awoke to snow.
+I was out the door before she was dressed.
+It was just myself and two photographers in the circles.
+Plus a mother, daughter and her two little children sledding into the ditch that surrounds the site.

 A note on photography and standing stones.
 It’s hard to take a photo of big fucking rocks and make it interesting.
 They blend into the background unless you’re lucky enough to have mist.
 Or snow.
 Snow is especially amazing because it gives one an idea of how it must have looked when the henge was bare chalk.